danielcaldwell/git_2_branching/README.md

 7b5bada master update 1
 ```

 The sha hash of the common ancestor to master is 4a032f... we will use that one to sqash the commits into one.

-## Squashing the commits using rebase

-### Find the commit where the branch was created

-You can use git log to do this.
-Let's explore:
+But what do we do if this is a long list or if the labeles don't help

-The final command is here.
-It gets the parents of all the commit entries between master and the feature branch, and then grabs the last one.
+us determine what is the right one?
+We just have to ask *git log* with the proper parameters.
+This command gets the parents of all the commit entries between master and the feature branch, and then grabs the last one.

 ```
 $ git log --pretty=%P master..feature2 | tail -1